Semua Bisa Di Atur. The Four Words That Make Indonesia Work.

 I’ve been a wanderer for most of my life, drifting aimlessly like flotsam from county to country sometimes putting down tentative roots while children were raised and careers pursued, yet all the time thinking, “where to next”?
 The taproot seemed never to be strong enough to hold me in that particular place’s soil and now its is time to test Indonesia’s to see if she will take me into her heart.

-Counties everywhere contain, within their borders that most precious of all commodities, its people, as does Indonesia with its nearly three hundred million souls occupying over six thousand of its islands.
-The diversity of cultures, religions, languages and thousands of dialects go a long way towards the making up the complex puzzle that is at the core of this great nation.
+Counties everywhere contain, within their borders, that most precious of all commodities, their people, as does Indonesia with its nearly three hundred million souls occupying over six thousand of its islands.
+The diversity of cultures, religions, languages and thousands of dialects goes a long way towards making up the complex puzzle that is at the core of this great nation.

 If I lived here for the rest of my life I would be able to glean only a tiny glimpse of how it functions because, quite simply, it just does!
-To an outsider, it’s customs, it’s way of life is a little like trying to decipher a intricate map that can only be navigated the “Indonesian way,” for any other way will lead to paths that head nowhere.
-Of course, virtually everybody will try to help guide you through your early, torturous months and of course each one will have a completely different view and an even more confusing set of instructions to follow.
+To an outsider, its customs, its way of life, is a little like trying to decipher an intricate map that can only be navigated the “Indonesian way,” for any other way will lead to paths that head nowhere.
+Of course, virtually everybody will try to help guide you through your early, torturous months, and each one will have a completely different view and an even more confusing set of instructions to follow.

-Lately I have come to understand the two basic fundamentals that dominate every strata of society throughout the country, faith and family and not necessarily in that order.
-These two values are the glue that binds together millions of people, many of them so very different in terms of language, beliefs and even appearance and yet they are all one thing, ‘Indonesians.’
+Lately, I have come to understand the two fundamental pillars that dominate every strata of society throughout the country: faith and family, not necessarily in that order.
+These values are the glue that binds together millions of people, many of them so very different in terms of language, beliefs, and even appearance, yet they are all one thing: ‘Indonesians.’

-When I first arrived I used to walk the streets of my neighborhood and cries of “Pagi Papa,” would greet me from doorways and windows.
+When I first arrived, I used to walk the streets of my neighbourhood, and cries of “Pagi Papa” would ring out from doorways and windows.
 I was a little taken aback at the audaciousness of those who would glibly refer to my age.
-Now I know that it is a term of respect as I supposedly have an abundance of wisdom and now, I wear that particular salutation like a badge of honour.
+Now I know that it is a term of respect, as I supposedly have an abundance of wisdom, not to mention a head of grey hair!.
+And now, I wear that particular salutation like a badge of honour.

 Here, old people are cool….
 I think!

-It’s easy for a newly arrived resident to don a pair of rose -coloured glasses and gaze through the tinted lenses at this strange new world seeing only the things one wants to see.
-It’s not ‘perfect’ here for no place anywhere can attain that lofty perch.
-I battle with the learning of a new language, I struggle to make sense of what should be simple, straightforward paperwork, and along the way I learn to have infinite patience.
+It’s easy for a newly arrived resident to don a pair of rose -coloured glasses and gaze through the tinted lenses at this strange new world, seeing only the things one wants to see.
+It’s not ‘perfect’ here, for no place anywhere can attain that lofty perch.
+I still battle with a new language, I struggle to make sense of what should be simple, straightforward paperwork, and along the way, I learn to have infinite patience.

 I do so love it here!